hosted by

 EDUCATION

 I have an undergraduate degree in mathematics, two Masters degrees & ABD (from India & US) and was an M. Phil (UK) in Finance and Economics and a PhD (Japan).
 My major fields of interests are as follows: Real Estate Finance, Game theory, Microeconomics, Macroeconomics, Development Economics, Regional Urban Economics and Econometrics.
 I also have interest in the application of quantitative economics, econometrics and game theory to Economics, Finance and Accounting.
 My research work is entitled, "Studies in the Application of Game-theoretic Methods to Takeovers", a part of which is a reconsideration of some of the earlier work of Grossman and Hart (at Wharton School & Harvard) on Takeovers which is a mainstream topic of Applied Microeconomics (theory of the firm), Industrial Organisation and Corporate finance and has been published in the Advances in Econometrics and in the Special Issue of Managerial Decision Economics, 1994 and two other papers have been published in the Journal of Management and Governance 1999 and International Review of Financial Analysis, 2000.
-Besides I have two Chapters in the Proceedings of International Conferences published by Cambridge and Oxford respectively and I have just finished editing a book, Advances in The Theory of Hostile Takeovers: Game Theoretic Models and Econometric Estimation and other two books are under consideration.
-My recent work, "Corporate Spin-Off: Asymmetric Information", was accepted for in World Game Theory Congress 2000.
+Besides I have two Chapters in the Proceedings of International Conferences published by Cambridge and Oxford respectively and I have published two books and have just finished editing two more books: Advances in The Theory of Hostile Takeovers: Game Theoretic Models and Econometric Estimation and other two books are under consideration.
+My recent work, "Corporate Spin-Off: Asymmetric Information", was presented at the World Game Theory Congress 2000.
+I have also organised two International Conferences on Game theory in Honor of Professors John Nash, CR Rao and Lloyd Shapley who was awarded Nobel Prize just before our conferences.

 TEACHING